nostalgic-css/NES.css/README.md

 ## Browser Support

-NES.css is compatible with the newest version of the following browsers.
+NES.css is compatible with the newest version of the following browsers:
 * Chrome
 * Firefox
 * Safari